mholling/nswtopo/docs/add.md

 Some layers, such as vegetation layers, require a dataset to be present on your computer.
 Specify the location of the dataset with the `--path` option.
 The path can be absolute, or relative to the working directory.

-Raster layers (vegetation, shaded relief) typically have an appropriate image resolution set for that data.
-If desired, you can choose a different value using the `--resolution` option.
-Resolution is in metres per pixel, indicating the dataset quality rather than an output resolution such as pixels per inch.
+Raster layers (vegetation, shaded relief) are typically imported at the data's native resolution.
+If desired, you can choose a different value using the `--resolution` option, for a data resolution in metres per pixel, or the `--ppi` option for output resolution in pixels per inch.

 For repeated use, it's easier to set the path or resolution for a layer in a permanent configuration file.
 Use the *config* command for this task.